 Colic is excessive, frequent crying in a baby who appears to be otherwise healthy and well fed.
-Colic is very common, affecting about one in five babies, but it is still poorly understood.
+Colic is very common, affecting about 1 in 5 babies, but it is still poorly understood.

 You may also notice that your baby’s face becomes flushed, and they may clench their fists, draw their knees up to their tummy, or arch their back.